microsoft/mu/docs/DeveloperDocs/build_community_docs.md

 ## Build the docs

-1. naviage to root of repository (should see a docs folder, the mkdocs.yml file, and a few other things)
+1. navigate to root of repository (should see a docs folder, the mkdocs.yml file, and a few other things)
 2. open command window
 3. run `mkdocs build -s -v`
 4. should complete with no errors